sybila/biodivine-bn-classifier/README.md

 ## Development guide

-To build the application manually, you will need to install Rust compiler from [rust-lang.org](https://rust-lang.org) (default installation settings should work fine).
+To build the application manually, you will need to install the Rust compiler from [rust-lang.org](https://rust-lang.org) (default installation settings should work fine).